 There are two prongs to this particular point.
 First and foremost, be different in the messaging you’re pushing out.
 I think you’d all agree we’re facing a bit of information overload regarding certain topics, so simply following the pack and adding the same message to the noise won’t stand you out from the crowd.
 But, taking your communications in even a slightly different direction can be hugely attention grabbing.
 If we again consider the example of Procter & Gamble above, they diversified their message ever so slightly – they were still providing soap after all – but it delivered the results they needed.

 But being different in light of this current crisis isn’t just about saying something in a slightly reworked way.
-With staff being furloughed and whole sectors temporarily shut down, hiring has stalled for many.
+Hiring has stalled for many.
 But not all.
-We’ve seen examples of cabin crew working in groceries stores and according to recent news, the UK is flying in fruit and vegetable pickers to help rescue the crops the country is growing but simply can’t harvest quick enough.
 There is still work to be done in the UK – just not in the same way as we’re all used to.
 So perhaps consider what your business can do differently on an interim basis to support the demand that is out there at the moment.

 But, for recruitment to survive a recession, be positive